RoboStack/robostack.github.io/docs/index.md

 # RoboStack
 Welcome to RoboStack - a bundling of the Robot Operating System (ROS) by Open Robotics for Linux, Mac and Windows using the Conda package manager.
-We provide ROS packages for ROS1 Noetic, ROS2 Foxy and ROS2 Galactic (experimental), as well as a variety of ROS related plugins for Jupyter notebooks.
+We provide ROS packages for ROS1 Noetic and ROS2 Humble (as well as unsupported Melodic/Foxy/Galactic packages), as well as a variety of ROS related plugins for Jupyter notebooks.

 If you use RoboStack in an academic article, please cite the following [paper](https://arxiv.org/abs/2104.12910):
 ```BibTeX